How Giving Birth Is Different When You're Having Twins

 Advertisement

-Another concern is that the fetal heart rate may drop and contractions may slow after the first baby is delivered, Dr. Hoskins says: "If either one of the two babies shows a worrisome fetal heart rate pattern, the doctor may decide to do a C-section."
+Another concern is that the foetal heart rate may drop and contractions may slow after the first baby is delivered, Dr. Hoskins says: "If either one of the two babies shows a worrisome foetal heart rate pattern, the doctor may decide to do a C-section."

 The other major challenge is breastfeeding.
 Dr. Ramos says new parents are often concerned about figuring out which twin to breastfeed first and how much milk their body can produce.
 But, at least when it comes to the amount of milk, there's nothing to worry about, Dr. Ramos says.
 "Your body compensates and will develop enough breastmilk."
 Working with a lactation consultant can help you figure out the rest.